Limit regimes of ice formation in turbulent supercooled water: Introduction

 \section{Introduction}

 Ice production in polar oceans usually occurs in the presence of turbulence and wave motions induced by strong winds.
-This prevents the formation of a continuous ice layer at the sea surface (thin ice films, called nilas, are indeed observed in very calm conditions).
+This prevents the formation of a continuous ice layer at the sea surface in the initial phases (thin ice films, called nilas, are indeed observed in very calm conditions).
 A slurry of ice crystals, with a characteristic milky or greasy appearance, called grease ice, is generated instead.
 The ice crystals, called frazil crystals or frazil ice, have diameters ranging from 0.01 up to $\sim 4$ mm and thickness from 1 to $100\ \mu$m \cite{martin81}.
 If the wind is sufficiently strong, the frazil ice may be blown away, leaving the water surface exposed to the cold air, thus enhancing the ice production and the heat transfer to the atmosphere \cite{alam98}.
+Agglomeration of the frazil crystals first into pancake shaped objects (so-called pancake ice \cite{doble03}) and then into larger floes, leads eventually to the formation of a compact ice layer.

-Frazil ice is typically present in the Marginal Ice Zone, which is the transition region between the open polar ocean and the continuous ice that covers the central basin, but may also be found under ice shelves and in leads.
+Frazil ice is typically present in the Marginal Ice Zone, which is the transition region between the open polar ocean and the continuous ice that covers the central basin, but is also present under ice shelves, in polynyas and in leads.
 Ice production is accompanied by salt rejection, and is thus believed to play an important role in stimulating convection in ocean waters.
 Frazil ice may also contribute to transport of nutrients and other trace elements entrained in its body \cite{eicken00,smedsrud01}.